fbpx Skip to main content

 English department aims and ethos:

-The English department enhance students’ lives in the study of English Language and literature by fulfilling the St Joseph’s Mission statement; Living, loving, learning through Christ and promoting the Jesuit Pupil Profile virtues.
+The English department enhance students’ lives in the study of English Language and literature by fulfilling the St Joseph’s Mission statement; Living, loving, learning through Christ and promoting our virtues.
 We strive to make learning fun, inspire a love of reading and a thirst for knowledge in our students, developing them as independent and enquiring learners.
 In order to achieve our aim, we endeavour to:

 • Ensure all students make outstanding progress.